Mission: To protect and enhance the natural resources of the district and to educate the public about natural resource concerns

 - Water Festival

-- Work with the Lower Clark Fork Watershed Group (LCFWG) and other partners to encourage and support the implementation of watershed restoration practices that improve the ecological integrity of stream on the district.
-Do all these watershed councils still exist?
+- Work with the Lower Clark Fork Watershed Group (LCFWG), Watershed Coordinator (Brita), and other partners to encourage and support the implementation of watershed restoration practices that improve the ecological integrity of streams on the district.
+In 2021, sponsor the implementation of the Sims Meander Project on the Vermilion River in partnership with LCFWG, Kootenai National Forest, Montana Fish, Wildlife & Parks, and Avista.

 IV.
 District Operations